 Foster Dickson is a writer, editor, and teacher who lives in Montgomery, Alabama.
-Foster’s work has centered mainly on subjects related to the American South, multiculturalism, education, and social justice.
+Foster’s work has centered mainly on subjects related to the American South, the arts & humanities, education, and social justice.
 His teaching experiences have included working with high school students, middle-grade youth in a summer camp, incarcerated men, and college freshmen.

 Foster was named Secondary Teacher of the Year by both the Montgomery County Board of Education and the Montgomery County Council of PTAs in 2006 – 2007, and he was the Alabama PTA’s Secondary Teacher of the Year in 2009 – 2010.
 In 2012, Foster was named Distinguished Alumnus by the Liberal Arts department at Auburn University at Montgomery.

 From 2009 through 2015, Foster coordinated education/outreach efforts, including the Student Readers Group program, on the planning committee for the Alabama Book Festival.
 Most recently, he handled nonfiction book selection for the festivals in 2014 and 2015.

 Foster is a member of the Alabama Education Association and attended its Emerging Leaders training in 2013.

 Foster’s participation in the arts is not limited to literary work.
 In high school and college in the late 1980s and early 1990s, Foster did backstage work and some acting at theaters around Montgomery: the Alabama Shakespeare Festival, the now-defunct Montgomery Little Theater, Faulkner University’s Dinner Theater, Theatre AUM, Huntingdon College’s now-gone Dungeon Theater, and the historic Davis Theatre.
 He also had a bit part in the 1988 film Long Walk Home, starring Whoopi Goldberg and Sissy Spacek.